 To learn about opportunities to participate on the Deanery, Diocesan, Province, or National level, please visit the ECW, Diocese of Chicago website

-Fellowship with men of the parish.
+Fellowship for people of the parish.
 Meet at 9 East Café at 8:00am on 3rd Saturday of each month.
+All are welcome to attend.

 At Grace Church, we take environmental stewardship very seriously.
 In this spirit, Grace’s Green has been exploring ways to encourage sustainable living as a church and as individuals.
 Our group plans to build on past accomplishments and continue to seek opportunities to protect and care for God’s creation.
 All are welcome to join.